polymode/polymode/docs/defining-polymodes.md

 `pm-inner-chunkmode` objects.
 See the documentation of `define-polymode` for further details.

-On a technical level polymode functions are more similar to minor-modes.
-In fact every `poly-NAME-mode` chunkmode buffer (base or indirect) will have `poly-NAME-mode` minor mode activated in order to provide the user with a "glue" between different chunks.
-If you want your commands to be available in all chunks bind them n `poly-NAME-mode-map` or directly in `poly-mode-map` which is the root map of all polymode maps.
+At the implementation level polymode functions are more similar to minor-modes than major modes.
+In fact every `poly-NAME-mode` chunkmode buffer (base or indirect) will have `poly-NAME-mode` minor mode activated in order to provide the "glue" interface between different chunks.
+If you want some commands to be available in all chunks bind them in `poly-NAME-mode-map` or directly in `poly-mode-map` which is the root map of all polymode maps.

 A call to `define-polymode` creates 3 objects in the background: